raito-io/raito-io.github.io/docs/overview/architecture.md

 - The *Raito CLI*, which is further explained below.

 ## Raito CLI
-The Raito CLI component, shown in the middle of the diagram, is the link between your data sources and Raito Cloud.
+The Raito CLI component, shown in the middle of the image above, is the link between your data sources and Raito Cloud.
 It is an open-source command-line interface application that can run in your data center or even on your own laptop/desktop.

 Alternatively, there is an option to run the CLI from within Raito Cloud.
 This is a good option to get started with Raito quickly, but not recommended for production environments.